Elizabeth Warren Praises Women Candidates, Continues To Make Billionaires Cry

 Following Kamala Harris’ announcement yesterday that she would be suspending her campaign, Elizabeth Warren issued a statement of support – and a rebuke to billionaires who have managed to stay in the race despite a lack of popular support.

-In a fundraising email sent on Wednesday, Warren praised her colleagues Harris and Kirsten Gillibrand, saying, "Kamala Harris and Kirsten Gillibrand – who,together, won more than 11.5 million votes in their last elections – have been forced out of this race, while billionaires Tom Steyer and Michael Bloomberg have been allowed to buy their way in."
+In a fundraising email sent on Wednesday, Warren praised her colleagues Harris and Kirsten Gillibrand, saying, "Kamala Harris and Kirsten Gillibrand – who, together, won more than 11.5 million votes in their last elections – have been forced out of this race, while billionaires Tom Steyer and Michael Bloomberg have been allowed to buy their way in."

 Steyer, founder of the hedge fund Farallon Capital, whose investments have included private prisons and coal, with poll numbers that put him in 8th place with 2% of the vote.
 To qualify, candidates must have hit either 4% in national polls or or 6% in two early primary-state polls while also receiving contribution from at least 200,000 donors.